NeryCaballero/NeryCaballero/README.md

 ## Contact

-- 💬  Feel free to ask me about my learning journey
+- 💬  Feel free to ask me about my learning journey and really about anything in general :D
-- 📫  and do not hesitated to [--> Network with me <--](https://www.linkedin.com/in/nerycaballero24/) on LinkedIn.
+- 📫  Do not hesitated to [--> Network with me <--](https://www.linkedin.com/in/nerycaballero24/) on LinkedIn.
 <br>

 ## More